-Mark schemes must be read in conjunction with the question papers and the report on the examination.
+Mark schemes should be read in conjunction with the question paper and the Principal Examiner Report for Teachers.

-• Cambridge will not enter into discussions or correspondence in connection with these mark schemes.
+Cambridge will not enter into discussions about these mark schemes.

-Cambridge is publishing the mark schemes for the October/November 2011 question papers for most IGCSE, GCE Advanced Level and Advanced Subsidiary Level syllabuses and some Ordinary Level syllabuses.
+Cambridge is publishing the mark schemes for the October/November 2013 series for most IGCSE, GCE Advanced Level and Advanced Subsidiary Level components and some Ordinary Level components.

-The same

-Page 2 Mark Scheme: Teachers' version Syllabus er

-GCE AS LEVEL - October/November 2011 8682
+Page 2 Mark Scheme Syllabus Paper GCE AS LEVEL - October/November 2013 8682 32

 Language (out of 24) Content (out of 16)

 21-24 Very good 14-16 Very good

-Confident use of complex sentence patterns, generally accurate, extensive vocabulary, good sense of idiom.
-Content (out of 16) 14-16 Very good Detailed, clearly relevant and well illustrated; coherently argued and structured.
+Confident use of complex sentence patterns; generally accurate, extensive vocabulary; good sense of idiom.
+Detailed, clearly relevant and well illustrated; coherently argued and structured.

 16-20 Good 11-13 Good

 Generally sound grasp of grammar in spite of quite a few lapses; reads reasonably; some attempt at varied vocabulary.
 Sound knowledge and generally relevant; some ability to develop argument and draw conclusions.

 10-15 Adequate 7-10 Adequate

 A tendency to be simple, clumsy or laboured; some degree of accuracy; inappropriate use of idiom.
 Some knowledge, but not always relevant; a more limited capacity to argue.

 5-9 Poor 3-6 Poor

 Consistently simple or pedestrian sentence patterns with persistent errors; limited vocabulary.
 Some attempt at argument, tends to be sketchy or unspecific; little attempt to structure an argument; major misunderstanding of question.

-1-4 Very poor 1-2 Very poor
+0-4 Very poor 0-2 Very poor

 Only the simplest sentence patterns, little evidence of grammatical awareness, very limited vocabulary.
 Vague and general, ideas presented at random.